Is Rebounding a Good Exercise?

 5. Lymphatic system stimulation: Rebounding is known to stimulate the lymphatic system, which plays a crucial role in detoxifying the body and boosting the immune system.
 The up-and-down movement of rebounding helps mobilize lymph fluid, aiding in the removal of toxins from the body.

-See also 10 Best Exercises For Runners
+See also 15 Best Exercises for Golf

 Rebounding vs. Similar Workouts: